 Study of displaced distal radius fractures

-The Disclose trial is a randomized controlled study evaluating two common non-surgical treatments for displaced distal radius fractures in patients aged 65 years and older.
+The Disclose trial is a randomized controlled study evaluating two common non-surgical treatments.

 Introduction